 - When you open the file in Excel, do the delimiters and encoding produce readable columns, or do you get garbled characters and collapsed data?

 Use bank examples to guide the decision, not to assume uniform support.
-Mizuho Direct may let you review transaction details but not in the exact date window you need for one export.
-SMBC can turn a statement-to-Excel task into a browser workflow rather than an app workflow if the download option is channel-specific.
-Japan Post Bank may give you CSV through Yuucho Direct, but larger exports can arrive in chunks rather than as one unlimited file.
-The right question is not whether a bank offers export in theory.
-It is whether that specific export is good enough for your bookkeeping outcome.
+Japan Post Bank, for example, gives you CSV through Yuucho Direct, but larger exports arrive in chunks rather than as one unlimited file.
+The right question is not whether a bank offers export in theory — it is whether that specific export is good enough for your bookkeeping outcome.

 Normalize Japanese Text, Dates, and Columns Before You Import